0

 Independent components

 An independent component is a program of an organization, college/university, or a unit of government that is both programmatically and administratively distinct from its parent organization.
-If your organization falls into this category, contact Sarah Harrison (contact details at the bottom of this page).
+If your organization falls into this category, contact Emma Acheson at Emma.Acheson@state.co.us.

 To qualify as an independent component, your organization needs to: